Ardhanari/stationery/README.md

 #### User Goals

 Groups targeted by Papeire are:
-People interested in making their own journalling experience using a selection of craft materials and products People following Instagram profiles and youtube accounts involved in creative journaling (like @journalwithpurpose or Skylar Hand)
+- People interested in making their own journalling experience using a selection of craft materials and products
+- People following Instagram profiles and youtube accounts involved in creative journaling (like @journalwithpurpose or Skylar Hand)
-People looking for unique handmade or vintage products People who prefer to support local artists and sellers instead of bigger firms and corporations
+- People looking for unique handmade or vintage products
+- People who prefer to support local artists and sellers instead of bigger firms and corporations

 ##### User goals are:

-Find a new journal for a bullet journal or a diary Find a gift for their crafty friend
+- Find a new journal for a bullet journal or a diary
+- Find a gift for their crafty friend
-Buy a mystery grab bag containing curated elements for creative journaling Navigate the shop with ease and buy the things they need in a secure way
+- Buy a mystery grab bag containing curated elements for creative journaling
+- Navigate the shop with ease and buy the things they need in a secure way

 ##### Papeire will meet these goals by:

-Being a //cameral// website, using design clues to cue the user they interact with an independent small shop Having navigation that contains only the necessary information for the users Presenting products with all the information user may need when choosing the product for purchase Providing easy access to product categories and products themselves, including search using keywords Having a flat rate for shipping worldwide - which means users can buy as much and as little as they need
+- Being a //cameral// website, using design clues to cue the user they interact with an independent small shop
+- Having navigation that contains only the necessary information for the users
+- Presenting products with all the information user may need when choosing the product for purchase
+- Providing easy access to product categories and products themselves, including search using keywords
+- Having a flat rate for shipping worldwide - which means users can buy as much and as little as they need

 #### Business Goals
 ##### Papeire business goals

-Provide a complete online shop that helps the user to browse, choose and buy products Make sure the users are feeling safe while completing a purchase Build the brand alongside an Instagram account
+- Provide a complete online shop that helps the user to browse, choose and buy products
+- Make sure the users are feeling safe while completing a purchase
+- Build the brand alongside an Instagram account
-Make sales easy and straightforward for buyers
+- Make sales easy and straightforward for buyers

 ### UX user stories

 #### User Stories
 A visitor to Papeire may expect, want or need:

-To have easy access to products overview and the expected style and feel that I can get from products Easy access to all the information I need - not only on available products but also on shipping and handling of the order [[ add to FAQ who handles the payment and how ]]
+- To have easy access to products overview and the expected style and feel that I can get from products
+- Easy access to all the information I need - not only on available products but also on shipping and handling of the order [[ add to FAQ who handles the payment and how ]]
-Easy navigation that walks me through the whole process of choosing and purchasing the product, without frustration and confusion
+- Easy navigation that walks me through the whole process of choosing and purchasing the product, without frustration and confusion
-The ability to skim through a larger number of products but also to read detailed information on each one of these Responsiveness on any device, no matter its size or internet connection Content looking good and accessible
+- The ability to skim through a larger number of products but also to read detailed information on each one of these
+- Responsiveness on any device, no matter its size or internet connection
+- Content looking good and accessible
-Learn about the shop owner and their process of creation and preparation of product To be able to read reviews of the product previously purchased by other customers
+- Learn about the shop owner and their process of creation and preparation of product
+- To be able to read reviews of the product previously purchased by other customers
-To understand how many items I'm buying and how many there are in stock To use search function allowing me to get results specific for my query Clear terms and conditions, including privacy policy To have easy access to frequently asked questions page that contains answers to the questions I may have when placing my order
+- To understand how many items I'm buying and how many there are in stock
+- To use search function allowing me to get results specific for my query
+- Clear terms and conditions, including privacy policy
+- To have easy access to frequently asked questions page that contains answers to the questions I may have when placing my order
-To be able to see clear and easy to understand summary of my order during the checkout process, including the total cost of the products and shipping rate
+- To be able to see clear and easy to understand summary of my order during the checkout process, including the total cost of the products and shipping rate
-To be able to access information about my previous orders and the status they are at To be able to find the shop’s Instagram profile and connect with the shop owner on another platform or to contact them using contact form embedded on the website
+- To be able to access information about my previous orders and the status they are at
+- To be able to find the shop’s Instagram profile and connect with the shop owner on another platform or to contact them using contact form embedded on the website
-To write reviews of the products I purchased
+- To write reviews of the products I purchased
-To receive clear feedback whenever I take any action on  the website - such as adding the product to the cart, changing its quantity, going through the checkout process, reviewing products or managing my account
+- To receive clear feedback whenever I take any action on  the website - such as adding the product to the cart, changing its quantity, going through the checkout process, reviewing products or managing my account

 ## UI - design elements
-Fonts - Icons - Colors

 ### Fonts

 Fonts used on the website are:
-Main header of the website containing the name of the shop:
-Abel (backed up by system sans-serif font)
-Headings and product links
+- Main header, headings and product links
-[  fanwood? ] (backed up by Georgia and then by system serif font) Content text (including text level links)
+-- Fanwood Text (backed up by Georgia and then by system serif font)
+- Content text (including text level links)
-Open Sans (backed up by system sans-serif font)
+-- Open Sans (backed up by system sans-serif font)

 ### Colours palette